 - Do your best to avoid leading moves that might hurt your partner.
 Do not push or pull your partner too hard.
-If she is not following something, try leading other moves.
-Make sure you pay attention to where your partner is and where she is going.
-The social dance floor is like the ocean and can be choppy and rough by no fault of your own - make sure she is safe on the sea.
+If your partner is not following something, try leading other moves.
+Make sure you pay attention to where your partner is and where they are going.
+The social dance floor is like the ocean and can be choppy and rough by no fault of your own - make sure your partner is safe on the sea.

 - Blues dancing and other close dances have recently become popular.
-DSDS does not wish to discourage close dancing, however, as a lead, be aware of whether or not your partner wants to dance close.
-If she pulls away or appears uncomfortable, give her more space.
+DSDS does not wish to discourage close dancing; however, as a lead, be aware of whether or not your partner wants to dance close.
+If they pull away or appear uncomfortable, give them more space.
 Just because the blues dancing workshops teach a snug closed dance position does not mean that every follow wants to dance that way.
-Additionally, not every lady has taken a blues workshop.
-As a rule of thumb, when dancing blues style with a new partner, ask her she minds dancing close.
+Additionally, not every partner has taken a blues workshop.
+As a rule of thumb, when dancing blues style with a new partner, ask your partner if he/she minds dancing close.

 - Aerials and drops (Trick Moves) are generally not acceptable on the social dance floor.
 In fact, many venues ban them outright.
 They are rarely done at DSDS dances, with the only exceptions being controlled circumstances such as a jam circles or performances or among partners who have worked on aerials or drops prior.
 Remember that injuries can happen with even the most basic aerial/drop moves.
 For those who may unfamiliar with the terms, aerials are moves where the partner's feet leave the floor; drops are moves that cause your partner's head to be below your waist.
 If you are in the position to lead an aerial or drop, we strongly encourage you to ask for your partner's permission first.